Blackfoot

 Blackfoot: Southern Rock's Hard-Hitting Outfit

-Blackfoot is an American Southern rock band renowned for its potent blend of blues, hard rock, and Native American heritage.
-Hailing from Jacksonville, Florida, the group achieved its greatest commercial success in the late 1970s and early 1980s, most notably with the gold-certified album Strikes.
+Blackfoot is an American Southern rock band best known for its hard-driving guitar sound and blues-infused anthems.
+Hailing from Jacksonville, Florida, the group achieved significant commercial success in the late 1970s and early 1980s, most notably with their platinum-certified album "Strikes".

 Early career